 What are Seller Concessions?

-Quite common in a real estate transaction a buyer will make an offer on a property and request that the seller pay all or part of their closing costs.
+It is common for a buyer to make an offer and request the seller to pay a portion of their closing costs.
 This seller paid cost is referred to as a “seller concession” given to the buyer at closing.
-This a negotiable item at the time you’re negotiating the offer.
-Sometimes the buyer needs the help in order to be able to afford the home, other times the buyer just wants the help so they can keep more money in their pocket to do upgrades on the home after closing or just to have a sufficient emergency fund in place.
-A good listing agent will help you decide the best course of action to make sure you net what you need to and still seriously negotiate every offer on the table.
+This is a negotiable item at the time you’re negotiating the offer.
+Sometimes the buyer needs the help in order to be able to afford the home.
+Other times the buyer just wants the help so they can keep more money in their pocket to do upgrades on the home after closing or just to have a sufficient emergency fund in place.
+A good listing agent will help you decide the best course of action to make sure you net what you need and still seriously negotiate every offer on the table.